Bowmore Peat Smoke Single Malt

 Nose: sweet peat smoke, rich woodfire ashes, followed by caramel sweetness and a leathery aroma with a spicy touch of thyme, rosemary and mint

-Palate: taste of sweet cherry and ripe southern fruits, dates and figs, smokehouse aromas and volcanic ashes
+Palate: sweet dates and figs, a slightly salty sea breeze enveloped in smoke house aromas and volcanic ashes

 Finish: creamy and sweet with slight hints of maritime minerals